 3. "Identify the action(s) to resolve the problem(s) and their anticipated outcomes.
-Include specific materials and quantities, as well as any anticipated Acquisition."
+Include specific materials and quantities, as well as any anticipated Acquisition.
+Provide the proposed description based on the example below and examples in the Application Guide."

 Guidance: describe what action is required to address the problem, including the type and amount of material required for construction activities.
 For projects that will take place in more than one target area, be sure to describe the conditions and proposed work at each site.
 Describe in detail acquisition needed for the activity.
-The response should resemble a standard TxCDBG Performance Statement (see Appendix V: Form and Documents Samples for an example).
+The response should resemble a standard TxCDBG Performance Statement (see Appendix V: Form/Document Samples for an example).